-To configure users and roles, navigate to the \wildfly-[version]\SETTINGS folder.
+To configure Users and Permissions, navigate to the $\wildfly-[version]\SETTINGS$ folder.
 This folder contains the following files:

-users.properties contains a list of usernames and passwords, in the form username=password.
+• users.properties contains a list of usernames and passwords, in the form username=password.

-Note: All users listed in the table above are included as default.
+Note: All users listed in the previous table are included as default.

-roles.properties contains a mapping from user names to 1Integrate roles in the form username=role1, role2, role3
+roles.properties contains a mapping from user names to 1Integrate permissions in the form username=permission1, permission2, permission3